jesuscc1993/anicon/README.md

 It, uhhh

-- Gets the Anime Name from the Folder Name
+- Gets the Anime/Manga Name from the Folder Name
 - Searches that name on MAL
-- Asks you to choose the anime from results
+- Asks you to choose the anime/manga from results
 - Gets the artwork and converts it into an icon
 - Makes a `desktop.ini` file which sets the folder icon.